AIAnytime/Llama2-Medical-Chatbot/README.md

 ## Usage

-The Langchain Medical Bot can be used for answering medical-related queries.
+The Llama2 Medical Bot can be used for answering medical-related queries.
 To use the bot, you can follow these steps:

 1. Start the bot by running your application or using the provided Python script.